 Imagine you're watching a tennis match.
 The camera is fixed at a certain angle.
 The only thing moving is the ball back and forth.
 How would you encode this information?
 You do what you always do, right?
 You have a 3D array of pixels, two dimensions in space and one in time.
 Right?

 Nah.
 Why would you?
 Most of the image is the same anyway.
-The court, the net, the crowds all are static.
+The court, the net, the crowds, all are static.
 The only real action is the ball moving.
-What if you could just have one static image of everything in the background, and then one moving image of just the ball.
+What if you could just have one static image of everything in the background, and then one moving image of just the ball?
 Wouldn't that save a lot of space?
 You see where I am going with this?
 Get it?
 See where I am going?
 Motion estimation?

 Lame jokes aside, this is exactly what H.264 does.
 H.264 splits up the image into macro-blocks - typically 16x16 pixel blocks that it will use for motion estimation.
 It encodes one static image - typically called an I-frame(Intra frame).
 This is a full frame - containing all the bits it required to construct that frame.
 And then subsequent frames are either P-frames(predicted) or B-frames(bi-directionally predicted).
 P-frames are frames that will encode a motion vector for each of the macro-blocks from the previous frame.
 So a P-frame has to be constructed by the decoder based on previous frames.
 It starts with the last I-frame in the video stream and then walks through every subsequent frame - adding up the motion vector deltas as it goes along until it arrives at the current frame.

 B-frames are even more interesting, where the prediction happens bi-directionally, both from past frames and from future frames.
 So you can imagine now why that Apple home page video is so well compressed.
 Because it's really just three I-frames in which the macro blocks are being panned around.